 Mortgages come in many different flavours, so it pays to investigate the market in order to find one that most matches your requirements.
 Fixed rate deals remain popular as they ensure peace of mind and you don’t have to be a financial expert in order to understand how they operate.
 Variable arrangements that track the base rate are still available and these will require that you do quite a bit more homework.

-Financial irresponsibility is a big minus point with most lenders and they will not look favourably on your application if you are consistently going into the red.
+Financial irresponsibility is a big minus point with most lenders and they will not look favorably on your application if you are consistently going into the red.
 Pay your bills promptly and avoid excessive overdraft situations as this will show up on your credit score.
 Of course, unforeseen expenses may occur, like a broken boiler or emergency dental bills, but frittering away money is not the best way to impress.

 Apart from helping you with the above, a simple database that shows your monthly outgoings will enable the lender to get an accurate picture of what you have to live off after bills, rent and travel.
 The fact that you have this data readily at hand will make it easier for your application to go through.